javedali99/audio-to-text-transcription/README.md

    Enter the YouTube video URL: https://www.youtube.com/watch?v=XXXXXXXXXXX
    ```

-3. The script will download the audio, transcribe it, detect language and save the transcription to a text file called `output_{language}.txt`.
+3. The script will download the audio, transcribe it, detect language, and save the transcription to a text file called `output_{language}.txt`.

 4. Access the transcription by opening the `output_{language}.txt` file located in the same directory as the script.